Tour to Syria

 We continue to the majestic Umayyad Mosque, one of the oldest and grandest in the Islamic world, and pay our respects at the Mausoleum of Saladin.
 The day concludes with a walk through the famous Souk al-Hamidiyeh, where we'll enjoy the legendary Bakdash ice cream.
 Dinner and overnight stay in Damascus.

-We begin the day with a scenic drive to a viewpoint overlooking the Saidnaya Prison — a site with a complex and somber history.
+We depart Damascus at 8:00 AM and begin with a scenic drive to a viewpoint overlooking the Saidnaya Prison — a site with a complex and somber history.
 From there, we continue to the Monastery of Our Lady of Saidnaya, an important pilgrimage site known for its deep spiritual atmosphere and ancient icons.

 Our journey then takes us to the extraordinary village of Maaloula, where the ancient Aramaic language — once spoken by Jesus — is still alive.
 We explore the Monastery of Saints Sergius and Bacchus, where we may hear the Lord's Prayer in Aramaic and, if fortunate, meet nuns who survived captivity — powerful living witnesses of faith and resilience.
 We also walk through the dramatic Maaloula canyon, which has become a sacred path of devotion.

-In the afternoon, we travel to the remote and breathtaking Mar Musa Monastery, nestled into the mountainside.
-We aim to arrive before 2:30 PM, when the monastery welcomes visitors.
+In the afternoon, we continue to the remote and breathtaking Mar Musa Monastery, nestled into the mountainside.
+We aim to arrive around 2:30 PM, when the monastery welcomes visitors.
 Reaching the monastery requires climbing approximately 350 stone steps — a symbolic ascent into silence and simplicity.

 This active 6th-century monastic site invites us to disconnect from the outside world and reconnect inwardly.
 Surrounded by ancient frescoes, we'll learn about the community's resource-conscious way of life, including sustainable water use.
 There will also be time for hiking and quiet contemplation in the serene mountain surroundings.

-In the evening, after prayer, we share a simple dinner with the monastic community around 9:30 PM.
+Shortly after arriving, we join the monastic community for a shared lunch.
 Overnight stay in the monastery.

-October 6 (Monday) – Hama, Apamea, Serjilla & Overnight in Aleppo
+November 11 (Wednesday) – Hama, Apamea, Serjilla & Aleppo

-From there, we continue to the haunting ruins of Serjilla, a remarkably preserved example of the so-called Dead Cities of northwest Syria.
-Dating back to the 5th century, these abandoned stone villages offer a fascinating glimpse into early Byzantine rural life.
+We then continue to the haunting ruins of Serjilla, a remarkably preserved example of the so-called Dead Cities of northwest Syria — abandoned stone villages dating back to the 5th century that offer a fascinating glimpse into early Byzantine rural life.
+Time and conditions permitting, we may also stop at Al-Bara, another of these remarkable Dead Cities.

 Overnight stay in Aleppo.